pgfox/bahnhofstrasse_visual/readme.txt

-Visuals the pedestrian counts on Bahnhofstrasse for 12 months (Oct-22 to Sept-23)
+Visualize the pedestrian counts on Bahnhofstrasse for 12 months (Oct-22 to Sept-23)

 Setup steps (based on MacOS)